| HOME | QRS ROLLS | SUPPLIES | TECHNICAL | BUSINESS | RESEARCH | CONTACT US |

 returns to a relaxed state.
 This movement of the membrane, or pouch

-as it is properly called, is like a switch that can be turned on and
+as it is properly called, is like a switch that can be turned 'on' and

 port and valve guide or intake port.
 The device,